Southern Iceland, Iceland

 Fly from the mainland to the Westman Islands to explore this beautiful archipelago.
 Visit the only inhabited island, Heimaey, before sailing to one of the smaller islands, Elliðaey, for a truly unique lunch.

 Reykjavik & South Iceland

-- Experience the geological wonders of Iceland, including waterfalls, geysers and volcanoes
+- Plunge into the geological wonders of Iceland, including waterfalls, geysers and volcanoes

-- Get away from the bright lights of Reykjavik and search for the elusive Northern Lights
+- Get away from the bright lights of the city and head to the rural south to search for the elusive Northern Lights

 Location & directions